Everything

 Not To Be

-What begins as a spoken word night in a local community space evolves into a daring, ensemble‑driven theatre work blending spoken word, music, movement, and activism.
-This new work will centre the lived experiences of Global Majority (BIPOC) young adults; exploring intersectionality, belonging and self-discovery.
+What begins as a spoken word night in a local community space expands and fractures into a bold, ensemble-driven performance blending spoken word, music, movement, and protest.
+Throughout the work, we shift between different spaces as personal and collective stories of identity, belonging, and transformation come to life.

 Yasmin Gurreeboo (she/they)